 New Age, Alternative Filling Materials

-An alternative filling material should look to accomplish three goals.
+An alternative filling material should strive to accomplish three goals.
 The first is it should use a material that is non-toxic.
-There is debate about the amount of mercury a person is exposed to with amalgam fillings, but there is no debate the primary ingredient is mercury.
+There is debate about the amount of mercury a person is exposed to with amalgam fillings, but there is no debate that the primary ingredient is mercury.
 The second goal it should meet is, it should look like a tooth.
 And third, it should last.
-Most are probably aware that there are alternative dental filling materials, but the two most common are tooth colored fillings, composite, and ceramics.
+Most are probably aware that there are alternative dental filling materials, but the two most common are tooth-colored composite fillings and ceramics.
 We’ll look at these two separately.
 Today we will focus on dental composite fillings.

-So how does dental composite fit these 3 goals?
+So how does dental composite fit these three goals?
 Composite is a plastic.
 After the tooth has been prepared for a filling, the material is placed.
 Composite goes in at a consistency almost like putty and is packed into place.
-At the time of placement a blue light, or dental curing light, is used to harden the material so it appears like any other plastic.
+At the time of placement, a blue light, or dental curing light, is used to harden the material so it appears like any other plastic.
 As it cures, it shrinks slightly.
-And here in lies one of two concerns for composite.
+And herein lies one of two concerns for composite.
 When it shrinks, it can cause what is called micro leakage.
 The newer composites are shrinking less and less, but they all do shrink to a degree.
-So typically it is advisable for smaller fillings.
+So typically, it is advisable for smaller fillings.
 The other concern is, is the plastic toxic?

-Dental composite obtains these goals as long as it is placed as a small filling, which only a dentist can determine how small, small is.
-The more dental filling material placed into a tooth, the weaker the tooth becomes and deficiencies of the material, like microleakage, become exacerbated.
-So a small tooth colored filling can easily be placed, that, when BPA free like all materials at your St. Augustine dentist in World Golf Village, Elite Smiles, are, you can be sure you are receiving a healthy, natural looking dental filling that will last for years.
+Dental composite obtains these goals as long as it is placed as a small filling.
+Only a dentist can determine how small small is.
+The more dental filling material placed into a tooth, the weaker the tooth becomes, and deficiencies of the material, like microleakage, become exacerbated.
+So, a small tooth colored filling can easily be placed that, when BPA-free like all materials at your St. Augustine dentist in World Golf Village, Elite Smiles are, you can be sure you are receiving a healthy, natural-looking dental filling that will last for years.